Close

 Joan of Arc with mechas in space.
 Do we have your attention yet?
 This retelling delivers devious politicking, high-stakes ship battles, and ruminations on queerness and the nature of identity.

-Image Place holder of - 76She Who Became the Sun by Shelley Parker-Chan
+opens in a new windowPlace holder of - 50She Who Became the Sun by Shelley Parker-Chan

 Reimagining the rise to power of the Ming Dynasty’s founding emperor, She Who Became the Sun follows an unnamed girl who is destined for nothingness, while her brother is destined for greatness.
 But when her brother, Zhu Chongba dies, the girl decides to steal his identity to flee to a monastery and escape her own death.
 After her safe haven is destroyed, however, Zhu realizes she also has the chance to claim another future: her brother’s abandoned greatness.